 To All Those with an Interest in Local History:

 Since 1892, the Guest House on Main Street in Fort Bragg has been an iconic landmark in our town.
 Built by lumber baron C.R.
-Johnson as a family home, then used over several decades as a place for the lumber company to put up guests of the mill, it has weathered various types of adversity, including multiple changes of ownership.
-It was donated to the City of Fort Bragg by Georgia-Pacific Corporation in 1985.
+Johnson as a family home, then used over several decades as a place for the lumber company to put up guests of the mill, it has weathered various types of adversity… It was donated to the City of Fort Bragg by Georgia-Pacific Corporation in 1985.

 Twenty years ago, the Fort Bragg-Mendocino Coast Historical Society was formed to assist the City of Fort Bragg in maintaining and operating the Guest House, and keeping its doors open to the public as a museum to educate visitors about our region’s past.
 This relationship between the city and the historical society has ensured that this magnificent home, so central to the history of Fort Bragg, continues to anchor the town and provide historical perspective to local residents, schoolchildren, and tourists.

-And this is where YOU come in!
-We are asking for your help as we undertake the preservation and protection of the beautiful stained glass windows which are such an important feature of the Guest House.
 The windows are original to the house, and miraculously survived the 1906 earthquake unscathed, though much of the town was destroyed.
-The 127-year-old windows need to be repaired to stop them from leaking.
-The Historical Society commissioned a survey and condition report of the windows (completed in 2017), so we know what we’re up against!
+The Historical Society commissioned a survey and condition report of the windows. (completed in 2017)

 Framed photograph of the Guest House (1893) hand-tinted by Kevin Bunker